 But new technologies bring new vulnerabilities.
 Regular penetration testing can help ensure your systems are strengthened against threats, and your data is secure.

 Online criminals employ various techniques to gain unauthorized access to your network.
 Many utilize intelligent and complex automated tools that can seek out and exploit security vulnerabilities with a machine’s speed and patience.
 Your system and data need to be secured against these intrusions.

 Penetration Testing vs. Vulnerability Scanning

-The key difference between penetration testing and simple vulnerability scanning is the determination of exploitability.
-Identifying vulnerabilities is important, but knowing if they can actually be used against you can help determine how much money and time you should dedicate to remediating the issue.
+The critical difference between penetration testing and simple vulnerability scanning is the determination of exploitability.
+Identifying vulnerabilities is essential, but knowing if they can be used against you can help determine how much money and time you should dedicate to remediating the issue.

 - Encryption problems — a single unsecured database left 425GB of data exposed in 2019